 In a modular course, lessons can be repeated until students achieve mastery and there is no shame involved as each student learns at his or her own pace.
-This means individuals who struggle to focus, such as is the case for kids with, ADHD and ADD, can take as much time as they need to learn material.
+This means individuals who struggle to focus, such as is the case for kids with, ADHD, can take as much time as they need to learn material.
 Removing time constraints and reducing cognitive load is also a plus for kids with slow processing.

 Teachers who work with special needs kids understand the value of teaching touch typing.
 Many children with Down syndrome can benefit from learning to read and learning to type at the same time.
 That’s because they may need to overlearn sound-letter connections due to hearing impairments.
 A computer program is a means for repeating information as many times as the student needs and gives plenty of positive feedback along the way.

 Typing is a crucial skill for students who have low vision because it allows them to navigate a computer without relying on sight.
 It’s a way to write quickly and accurately without using the eyes to guide letter formation and placement.